vocalpy/crowsetta/doc/howto/munging-annotations-textgrid.md

 We start by converting the annotations to a `pandas.DataFrame` so we can easily munge and tidy the data.
 This is one advantage of moving from the Praat TextGrid format to the `'generic-seq'` format built into crowsetta.

-One approach would be to put all the annotations in a single DataFrame, adding a column named `'bird ID'` that we'd use to split the DataFrame back up below.
-But we'll stick with a dictionary to hopefully make it easier to follow.
+One approach would be to put all the annotations in a single DataFrame, adding a column named `'bird ID'` that we'd use to split the DataFrame back up below (a sort of ["long form"](https://en.wikipedia.org/wiki/Tidy_data) DataFrame).
+But we'll stick with a dictionary to hopefully make the loops a bit easier to follow without inspecting the contents of DataFrames.
 Our new dictionary `dfs` will map each bird ID to a `pandas.DataFrame` made from its annotations.

 ```{code-cell} ipython3
 dfs = {